Lapu-Lapu/skin-lesion-analysis/README.md

 Training images are drawn uniformly from the three classes (Melanom, Nevus and Seborrheic Keratosis), cropped to squares and rescaled to 224 by 224 RGB pixels.
+Images are read and transformed during training, use multiple threads to make training faster.

 ## Model